 EED’s support allowed Glas Šumadije to hire a team of young, university-educated, majority female journalists, to further develop their YouTube channel.
 As they started livestreaming their content, they were able to increase their viewership by a third without using ads.
 Today, there are 500,000 daily unique visitors on their website.

 They have now upgraded to a 90 square metre office with the technical equipment needed to livestream content.
-They also regularly broadcast debates and discussions on relevant socio-political topics that are of interest for local community.
+They also regularly broadcast debates and discussions on relevant socio-political topics that are of interest for the local community.

 Constant dialogue with the public